September 11th is National Day of Service and Remembrance, and now has become the nation’s largest day of charitable engagement.

 Find a 9/11 Service Project

-To find a service opportunity in your neighborhood, you can search the Corporation for National and Community Service Database or check out Volunteer Match, the largest network in the nonprofit world, with the most volunteers, nonprofits and opportunities to make a difference.
-Both platforms allow you to search for opportunities based on zip code and keyword.
-If you are looking for easy and inexpensive ideas for youth, Youth Service America provides 25 Low or No Cost Project ideas.
+To find a service opportunity in your neighborhood, you can search the Corporation for National and Community Service Database or check out Volunteer Match, the largest network in the nonprofit world.
+Both platforms allow you to search for opportunities based on zip code and virtual volunteer projects.
+Youth Service America provides 25 Low or No Cost Project ideas.

 Register a 9/11 Service Project